jasync-sql/jasync-sql/README.markdown

 You can view the project's [CHANGELOG here](CHANGELOG.md).

+And, just in case, this is a database driver.
+You will have to write SQL to use it.
+If you're looking for something higher level, you should check [ScalikeJDBC-Async](https://github.com/scalikejdbc/scalikejdbc-async), that provides a higher level API on top of these drivers.

 ## Include them as dependencies

 And if you're in a hurry, you can include them in your build like this, if you're using PostgreSQL: